tritonmc/triton-website/docs/migration/v1-to-v2.md

+---
+description: "Detailed steps on upgrading from Triton v1 to Triton v2"
+sidebar_position: 998
+---

 # Migrating from Triton v1 to v2

 Migrating from v1 to v2 is pretty straight forward and doesn't include any manual work.